Grruja/Grruja/README.md

 ### Hi there 👋

-I'm Deguzman, I just build stuff that I need or have a good idea.
+I'm Gruja, I just build stuff that I need or have a good idea.

 <div id="badges">
   <a href="https://discord.com/users/512924590998028300">